 It is nearly ridiculous… if not for the wisdom.
 I could not, so He did.

-As I prepare for my second book launch, Sacred Ground Sticky Floors, I decided that anyone on my launch team needed to be truly known.
-I opened a Calendly account and a Zoom account, and I posted in my launch team, “let’s meet!”
+When I was preparing for my second book launch, Sacred Ground Sticky Floors, I decided that anyone on my launch team needed to be truly known.
+So I opened a Calendly account and a Zoom account, and I posted in my launch team, “let’s meet!”

 The schedule filled quickly.

-And truly, I have met with myself.
+And truly, I met with myself.
 Who I was, and who I am to become.

-Some of the members are old friends.
-Some have quickly have become new ones.
-In 15 minutes we have talked about all of the things.
-I have ended each meeting by asking, “how can I pray for you?”
+Some of the members of the launch team were old friends.
+Some quickly have become new ones.
+In 15 minutes we had talked about all of the things.
+I ended each meeting by asking, “how can I pray for you?”
 Which is quickly met with the rhetorical, “now, how can I pray for you?”

-Each time, I am utterly undone by the kinship.
+Each time, I was utterly undone by the kinship.

-We have everything in common.
+We had everything in common.
 We are tired, worried, happy, sad, hopeful, and absolutely infatuated with the Good News, we are adored.
-Perhaps, we enter the meetings an author and her tribe, but I have left each encounter totally connected, fully a member of an amazing community of women.
+Perhaps, we enter the meetings an author and her tribe, but I left each encounter totally connected, fully a member of an amazing community of women.